HAC831C9 Radiation–Matter Interaction. Radiation Protection (2.5 ECTS)

 • Protection of people and the environment:

-– Protection in facilities: principles of radiation protection – ALARA approach
+– Protection in facilities: principles of radiation protection – the ALARA principle

 – Radiation protection measures (individual and collective)